 It is best to use this method on surfaces that have significant rusting, especially if the item can be submerged.

 It is very effective as a rust remover as the rust simply reacts with the vinegar and dissolves.
-If the item you are removing rust from is small enough to be submerged in a bath of white vinegar, simply leave it in there for a few hours and then wipe the paste off.
+If the item you are removing rust from is small enough to be submerged in a bath of white vinegar, simply leave it in there for a few hours and then wipe off the paste like substance that forms.

 However, if your object is too large and cannot be submerged, simply pour the white vinegar over the surface and allow it time to work.